Cryptographic Specifications of CryptPeer

 - 1:1 and group encrypted messaging within a CryptPeer instance;

-- audio/video recordings captured locally then sent encrypted;
+- audio/video recordings captured locally and then protected;

-- segmented key authentication engine and its API (K_pair, K_seg);
+- a segmented key authentication engine and its public logical API;

 2.2 Out of Scope

-The following are not covered, unless explicitly mentioned:
+The following are not covered, unless explicitly stated otherwise:

 3.1 Types